yunanwu123/TFRE/README.md

-# TFRE: A Tuning-free Robust and Efficient Approach to High-dimensional Regression
+# TFRE: A Tuning-Free Robust and Efficient Approach to High-dimensional Regression
  This R package provides functions to estimate the coefficients in high-dimensional linear regressions via a tuning-free and robust approach.
 The method was published in Lan Wang, Bo Peng, Jelena Bradic, Runze Li and Yunan Wu (2020) A tuning-free robust and efficient approach to high-dimensional regression.
 Journal of the American Statistical Association, 115, 1700-1714 (JASA’s discussion paper).
 See also Lan Wang, Bo Peng, Jelena Bradic, Runze Li and Yunan Wu (2020), Rejoinder to “A tuning-free robust and efficient approach to high-dimensional regression".
 Journal of the American Statistical Association, 115, 1726-1729.